 Manage Power Plans

-There are different power plans available in Windows, to manage them open Control panel and navigate to Hardware and Sound-> Power Options.
+There are different power plans available in Windows, to manage them open the Control panel and navigate to Hardware and Sound-> Power Options.
 Here you can select the high-performance power plan.

 - It might use up more battery, but it is optimized for better performance.